 332. VIRGINIA PLEADING AND PRACTICE.
 Spring quarter; five hours; five credits.
+Hours to be arranged.

-Jurisdiction in personam and in rem; service and return of process; appearance; filing and settling pleadings; amendments; defaults, setting aside, and proceeding to final judgment; notice of motion for judgment, service of notice, return, motion; qualification and selection of jury; functions of the court and jury; non-suits; instructions to the jury; verdicts; special interrogatories; trials without jury; motions for new trials; motion in arrest of judgment; bills of exceptions; petitions; writs of error and supersedeas and statuary appeals.
+Jurisdiction in personam and in rem; service and return of process; appearance; filing and settling pleadings; amendments; defaults, settling aside, and proceeding to final judgment; notice of motion for judgment, service of notice, return, motion; qualification and selection of jury; functions of the court and jury; non-suits; instructions to the jury; verdicts; special interrogatories; trials without jury; motions for new trials; motion in arrest of judgment; bills of exceptions; petitions; writs of error and supersedeas and statuary appeals.
 Practical exercises; commencement of actions; use of motions and demurrers; pleadings to issue and amendments; preparation for trial; trials of issues of fact with and without jury; instructions; exceptions; return and entry of verdicts; motions to set aside verdict and for new trial and in arrest of judgment; entry of judgment; signing of bills of exceptions; petitions for writs of error and supersedeas; assignments of error; transcript of record; briefs and arguments.

 333. ADMIRALTY LAW.
 Spring quarter; two hours; two credits.
+12 m.
+W.

-An exposition of the leading principles of admiralty jurisdiction and of the maritime law of England and the United States, including the law governing maritime liens, bottomry and respondentia obligations, affreightment and charter parties, salvage and marine torts (collisions, etc.)
+An exposition of the leading principles of admiralty jurisdiction and of the maritime law of England and the United States, including the law governing maritime lieus, bottomry and respondentia obligations, affreightment and charter parties, salvage and marine torts (collisions, etc.)

 334. LEGAL HISTORY.
-Spring quarter; five hours; five 5 x credits.
+Spring quarter; five hours; five credits.
+12 m.
+T., Th., S.

 Introduction to the history of law.
-Maine's Ancient Law; Holmes' Common Law; Special topics in Select Essays in Anglo-American Legal History.
+Maine's Ancient Law; Holmes' Common Law; special topics in Select Essays in Anglo-American Legal History.
 The history of some of the more important recent changes in the law.

-ADMISSION OF STUDENTS
+ADMISSION OF STUDENTS:

-The following students will be admitted without examination to the Marshall-Wythe School of Government and Citizenship.
+The following students will be admitted without examination to the Marshall-Wythe School of Government and Citizenship: